Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: DATASETS AND EVALUATION METRICS

 \subsection{Evaluation Metrics}

-The efficacy of algorithms in EB-PD is quantitatively assessed using three fundamental metrics: the log-average miss rate (MR), average precision (AP), and Intersection over Union (IoU) \cite{iou}.
-The MR quantifies detection failures, inversely reflecting model sensitivity by indicating the proportion of ground-truth objects that were not detected.
-Conversely, AP \cite{ap1}, by considering both precision and recall, provides a comprehensive metric for the accuracy of positive detections across varied threshold levels.
+The performance of EB-PD algorithms is commonly evaluated using three fundamental metrics: the log-average miss rate (MR), average precision (AP), and Intersection over Union (IoU) \cite{iou}.
+The MR quantifies detection failures by reflecting the proportion of ground-truth objects that are missed, whereas AP summarizes detection precision across different recall levels.
+IoU, in turn, measures the spatial overlap between predicted and ground-truth bounding boxes and serves as the basis for classifying predictions as true positives or false positives.

-To facilitate this classification, a greedy matching strategy, denoted as Algorithm \ref{algorithmic2}, is employed.
-This strategy prioritizes detections with the highest IoU for alignment with ground truths, thereby categorizing detections into TPs and FPs, and by exclusion, identifying false negatives (FNs).
-This categorical sorting is crucial for computing both MR and AP, where MR elucidates model recall by indicating missed detections, while AP combines the effect of precision and recall to reflect the true accuracy of the model.
+To determine true positives (TPs), false positives (FPs), and false negatives (FNs), a greedy matching strategy is typically adopted, as shown in Algorithm~\ref{algorithmic2}.
+Detections are first sorted according to confidence score, and each detection is then matched to the ground-truth instance with the highest IoU, provided that the overlap exceeds a predefined threshold.
+This matching procedure is central to the computation of both MR and AP.

-Collectively, these metrics encapsulate the detection model’s performance, where MR assesses detection sensitivity, AP evaluates precision and recall comprehensively, and IoU provides a spatial precision measure.
-In densely populated settings where pedestrian overlaps are frequent, the relevance of IoU becomes particularly salient.
-By aggregating TPs, FPs, and FNs, a holistic assessment of a model’s capability to accurately and reliably detect pedestrians is constructed, accounting for the unique challenges posed by DVS data in dense pedestrian scenarios.
+Collectively, these metrics characterize different aspects of EB-PD performance.
+MR reflects detection sensitivity, AP captures the balance between precision and recall, and IoU measures spatial localization quality.
+In crowded scenes, where pedestrian overlap is frequent, IoU becomes particularly important because small localization errors can strongly affect whether a detection is counted as correct.

-\textbf{Intersection over Union (IoU)} akin to the Jaccard index, measures the accuracy of spatial overlap between the predicted bounding box \(B_d\) and the ground-truth bounding box \(B_g\), and is defined by:
+\textbf{Intersection over Union (IoU)} is analogous to the Jaccard index and measures the accuracy of spatial overlap between the predicted bounding box $B_d$ and the ground-truth bounding box $B_g$.
+It is defined as

-where a higher IoU signifies a more precise overlap.
-For a detection to be classified as a true positive (TP), the IoU must surpass a predefined threshold, commonly set to 0.5, delineating accurate detection.
-The intersection area \(|B_d \cap B_g|\) is simplified as:
+where a higher IoU indicates more accurate localization.
+In most detection settings, a prediction is counted as a true positive only when the IoU exceeds a predefined threshold, commonly 0.5.
+The intersection area $|B_d \cap B_g|$ can be written as